 Every generated Root CA certificate is 2048 bit strong (RSA with SHA1).

 Every generated Root CA certificate starts with serial number “1”.
 Every generated Root CA certificate consists of the following identifiers:

-CN = OWASP Zed Attack Proxy Root CA
+CN = Zed Attack Proxy Root CA

 L = 87b77fe834b0a301

-O = OWASP Root CA
+O = ZAP Root CA

-OU = OWASP ZAP Root CA
+OU = ZAP Root CA

 C = XX

 As you can see, there’s a Location identifier (L) which is only a hexadecimal number.
 This number is constructed out of two 32bit hash codes: user’s name and user’s home directory.
 This way you can identify your own certificate when using multiple installations.
 But there’s no way, that anyone can figure out your name from this hash code.

 When you’re using multiple ZAP installation and you want to use the same